Dihedral Symmetries of Gauge Theories from Dual Calabi-Yau Threefolds

 \item T-duality: As mentioned above, the UV completion of the gauge theory $[U(1)]^N$ is an LST with 8 supercharges, which was called type IIb little string in \cite{Hohenegger:2015btj}.
 The latter is T-dual to type IIa little string theory, whose low energy behaviour is described by the dual gauge theory $[U(N)]^1$ (see \cite{Bhardwaj:2015oru,Kim:2015gha,Hohenegger:2015btj,Hohenegger:2016eqy} for the discussion of T-duality of LSTs engineered from double elliptic Calabi-Yau threefolds).
 Denoting the partition functions of these little string theories by $Z_{\text{IIb}}$ and $Z_{\text{IIa}}$ respectively, it was proposed in \cite{Hohenegger:2015btj} that the partition functions of these two little string theories are captured by $\mathcal{Z}_{N,1}$

 where for simplicity we have only explicitly displayed the dependence on the modular parameters $(\tau,\rho)$ and only schematically indicated the dependence on the remaining K\"ahler parameters through $\mathbf{K}$ and $\mathbf{K}'$ respectively.
-It was furthermore proposed in \cite{Hohenegger:2015btj} that T-duality of the IIa and IIb LSTs simply amounts to
+Furthermore, in \cite{Hohenegger:2015btj} it was proposed that T-duality of the IIa and IIb LSTs simply amounts to

 which, from the perspective of the Calabi-Yau manifold $X_{N,1}$, corresponds to an exchange of the two elliptic curves, one in the fiber and one in the base (with a duality map relating $\mathbf{K}$ and $\mathbf{K}'$).
 Since the group $\widetilde{\mathbb{G}}(N)$ in (\ref{DualityGeneric}) acts non-trivially on the modular parameters $(\tau,\rho)$ (and in general mixes them in a non-trivial fashion), it extends the incarnation (\ref{Tduality}) of T-duality to a non-trivial group acting on the full spectrum of the LSTs. \end{itemize}